wein.plus

 Proteins

-Organic natural substances (protein bodies, proteins) composed of amino acids and constituting a main component of all living things.
-They are contained in the pulp of the grapes, in dry years more proteins are formed.
+Proteins are contained in the flesh of grapes, and more proteins are produced in dry years.
 During fermentation, they serve as food for the yeasts.
-In larger quantities, the so-called thermolabile protein causes veil-like, grey turbidity and is removed by means of bentonite.
+In larger quantities, the so-called thermolabile protein causes a grey haze and is removed using bentonite.
 Various protein-containing agents are used to fining and clarifying the wine, including albumin, egg white, gelatine, isinglass, lysozyme and casein.
-All these substances are electrically positively charged and therefore attract negatively charged substances.

 Voices of our members